The use of incentive plans and compensation schemes in Portugal

 Recent trends

-Market practice in Portugal has shown that decisions by companies in relation to their incentive plans and compensation schemes will typically revolve around the following: shares awards, stock option plans, virtual (phantom) plans, and ad hoc remuneration plans.
-There are variations of the main instruments, which are often combined into a larger package, mainly by international and more sophisticated companies.
+Market practice in Portugal has shown that decisions by firms in relation to their incentive plans and compensation schemes will typically revolve around the following: shares awards, stock option plans, virtual (phantom) plans and ad hoc remuneration plans.
+There are variations in terms of the main instruments, which are often combined into a larger package, mainly by international and more sophisticated companies.

-We outline below some of the main features, advantages and drawbacks commonly associated with each incentive scheme.
+Outlined below are some of the main features, advantages and drawbacks commonly associated with each type of incentive scheme.

 Shares awards